tbellisiv/clojure-emacs-cider-intro/docs/Spiking_Cider/Auto_Completion.md

 To configure company-mode in Emacs do the following:

-1. Install the company-mode package: `M-x package-install company-mode {RET]`
+1. Install the company-mode package: `M-x package-install company [RET]`